dgloves/DSS-Gymnasium/Environment_basics.md

 * Any additional data gathered in the environment useful to the user

 ## Step 3: Train your RL Agent
 Once the environment is complete, a third Python file is created which imports the SB3 library and allows the user to select an [algorithm](https://stable-baselines3.readthedocs.io/en/master/guide/algos.html) based on the learning space configuration specified in the environment class.
-See the template file train_agent.py and example files for further details on training and evaluation.
+See the template file sb3_agent.py, example files, and [documentation](https://stable-baselines3.readthedocs.io/en/master/guide/quickstart.html) for further details on training and evaluation.

 Import your environment
 ```python